-As a 2014 Time article points out, public school isn’t actually free.
+As a 2014 Money article points out, public school isn’t actually free.
 “In what might be one of America’s most regressive policies, the government divides the country into school districts, each supported by a local tax base.
 That means school funding and quality varies drastically depending on where you live, and homes in top school districts tend to be eye-poppingly expensive.”
 That article, “How Sending Your Child to Private School Can Save You $53,000,” considered all costs associated with private and public schools.

 Since private schools are independent, they can choose the curriculum and assessment models they believe will create the best learning environment for their students.
 Some public charter and magnet schools can deviate somewhat from traditional curriculum, but they still have to follow state standards.

 Private schools do not have to follow those standards, which gives them more flexibility and means they do not have the “quality control” inherent in public schools.

 Public school teachers must be state-certified or working toward certification.
 Private school teachers may or may not be certified but have undergraduate or graduate degrees in their teaching subjects.

 Public schools tend to have larger class sizes than private schools (and classes grow larger in higher grades).
 But some states have put caps on the number of students in classes, and public schools have to maintain those caps, while private schools do not.